Time delay measurements with Broken Power Law model: Result Explanation

 As discussed in Sect.~\ref{sec:time_delay_image_only}, although the time delay is formally determined by differences in the Fermat potential, the dominant contribution to the time-delay difference between the EPL and BPL model families arises from the geometric term.
 In this section, we provide supplementary diagnostics of the lensing potential, deflection angles, and stellar-kinematic predictions to illustrate this point and to provide physical intuition for the model-dependent trends discussed in the main text.

 Fig.~\ref{fig:kappa_mean_comparison} compares the azimuthally averaged projected mass distributions for the two model families.
 By construction, both models are constrained to reproduce the observed image configuration and the projected mass distribution near the Einstein radius.
 At smaller radii, however, the EPL and BPL models exhibit different inner radial behaviours, reflecting their distinct parameterizations of the mass profile.
 These differences lead to modest variations in the enclosed mass in the central regions, while the profiles converge near and beyond the Einstein radius.
+In addition to the original EPL and BPL profiles, Fig.~\ref{fig:kappa_mean_comparison} also shows the EPL profile after applying the internally inferred \(\lambda_{\rm int}\) rescaling.
+Once this internal correction is taken into account, the effective EPL profile in the lensing-sensitive region becomes more similar to the BPL profile than the uncorrected EPL profile.
+And in the lower panel, where the ratio relative to EPL\(\times\lambda_{\rm int}\) is correspondingly closer to unity than the ratio relative to the original EPL profile.

 To examine how these structural differences manifest at the image positions, we compute the lens potential and deflection angle profiles for both models using the best-fit parameters from the minimum-BIC realizations.
 The inferred image positions differ by less than \(0\farcs003\) between the two models, confirming that the image geometry is nearly identical.
 Consistent with this, the differences in the lens potential \(\Delta\psi\) evaluated at the image positions are very similar for the EPL and BPL models, with BPL-to-EPL ratios close to unity (see Fig.~\ref{fig:lens_potential_comparison}).